-Genesis Regenerative Sports and Aesthetic Medicine offers several treatment possibilities for your carpal tunnel syndrome to maintain or restore your comfort and mobility.
+Genesis Orthopaedic and Spine offers several treatment possibilities for your carpal tunnel syndrome to maintain or restore your comfort and mobility.
 They may recommend:

 Your provider may recommend that you wear a specialized brace or splint around your affected wrist as you sleep.
 This prevents you from flexing or extending it to cause further damage and worsening symptoms.

 Cortisone injections, a type of steroid, are often recommended for carpal tunnel pain that has been present for one year or less.
 Your provider uses ultrasound imaging to guide a needle into your carpal tunnel and inject the drug, which relieves inflammation and the pressure from around your median nerve.